-Tesla, Panasonic agree to make PV cells in Buffalo, New York
+Tesla, Panasonic to make solar cells in Buffalo, New York

-TOKYO (AP) — Japanese electronics company Panasonic and U.S. electric car maker Tesla said Tuesday they plan to begin production of photovoltaic cells and modules at a factory in Buffalo, New York.
+BUFFALO, N.Y.
+(AP) — Japanese electronics company Panasonic and U.S. electric car maker Tesla said Tuesday they plan to begin production of solar cells at a factory in Buffalo, New York.

 The two companies said they finalized an agreement calling for Tokyo-based Panasonic to pay capital costs for the manufacturing.
 Palo Alto, California-based Tesla made a “long-term purchase commitment” to Panasonic.